paritytech/wasm-instrument/README.md

 This is the kind of indeterminism that can lead to consensus failures when used in a blockchain context.

 To address this issue we can inject some code that meters the stack height at runtime and aborts the execution when it reaches a predefined limit.
-Choosing this limit suffciently small so that it is smaller than any what any reasonbly written execution engine would support solves the issue: All execution engines would reach the injected limit before hitting any implementation specific limitation.
+Choosing this limit suffciently small so that it is smaller than what any reasonably parameterized execution engine would support solves the issue: All execution engines would reach the injected limit before hitting any implementation specific limitation.

 ## License